simonduquaine/exercice-markdown/markdown_synthaxe.md

 ### **1.6 Horizontal Rules**

-You can produce a horizontal rule tag (<\hr>) by placing three or more hyphens, asterisks, or underscores on a line by themselves.
+You can produce a horizontal rule tag ( `<hr />` ) by placing three or more hyphens, asterisks, or underscores on a line by themselves.
 If you wish, you may use spaces between the hyphens or asterisks.

 ## **2. Span Elements**